wyang23/chatbot-embedded-iframe/README.md

-# Embedded conversational interface chatbot
+# Embedded Product Recommender Chatbot

 Creating a chatbot that can be integrated using an embedded iframe.
 This is done by building a conversational interface designed to assist users in finding the right computer or laptop based on their needs and preferences.
+Chatbot aims to provide personalized recommendations and assistance to users seeking advice on purchasing a computer or laptop, making the process more interactive and engaging.

-Example Use Case provided: Laptop Recommender
+**Example Use Case provided: Laptop Recommender**

-Tech Stack: React + CSS + express.js server
+**Tech Stack: React + CSS + express.js server**

-Functionality
+**Functionality**

 Introduction Message: The chatbot starts with an introductory message welcoming the user and asking for information about their computer needs or preferences.